Akalia1988/nginx/README.md

-# how ot deploy nginx webserver using DOCKER-COMPOSE
+# how to deploy nginx webserver using DOCKER-COMPOSE
 nginx webserver